marcio-marine-corps-soldier/technology/articles/Non-Fungible Tokens (NFTs) and the Creative Economy.md

 Long-term sustainability questions remain regarding whether golden ticket commitments can be honored across indefinite timeframes, how NFT value holds as market conditions change, and whether this model scales beyond headline-generating early adoption cases.
 The case indicates that NFTs function best as complementary revenue streams within diversified artist business models rather than complete replacements for traditional music industry infrastructure.

-### Case Study 3: Axie Infinity and Play-to-Earn Gaming
+### C. Case Study 3: Axie Infinity and Play-to-Earn Gaming

 Axie Infinity, developed by Vietnamese studio Sky Mavis, pioneered the play-to-earn gaming model where players earn cryptocurrency and NFTs through gameplay that can be converted to real-world income.
 The game centers on collecting, breeding, and battling NFT creatures called Axies, with in-game activities generating cryptocurrency tokens (SLP and AXS) that players can sell on exchanges.
 During 2021, the game generated over $1.3 billion in revenue and attracted millions of players, particularly in the Philippines and other developing countries where gameplay earnings exceeded local minimum wages (Vasan et al., 2022).